ciarap/ComponentDevelopment_Assignment1_-BookReviewApp/README.md

 The app itself forms a Book Review application, with the concept of having different data objects (books, authors, reviews) served on a JSON server, and for the user to be able to add reviews and books, and even read about books on the app.

+The JSON server hosts a json file, which contains three json arrays, books/authors/reviews.
+The web app gets all data from the localhost server running on the local machine.
+HTTP requests are, as a result, used throughout the project to perform CRUD actions.

+The structure of the data in this app is quite simple, a Book object will have an Author ID attribute within, which corresponds to an Author object in the authors data array.
+Review objects all contain a Book ID - indicating which book the review is for.

  . . . . .
 List of user features . . . .